 Is there more information for parents?

-All parents of new students are encouraged to attend parent orientation and enjoy a special meal at the beginning of the school year.
+All parents of new students are encouraged to attend parent orientation and enjoy a special meal with the president at the beginning of the school year.
 An additional parent session from PUC's career counselor will be held following parent orientation.